-7.2 4 to 20 mA HART (FEL60H) electronic insert
+7.2 FEL60H electronic insert

-🗷 20 Operating keys and DIP switches on the 4 to 20 mA HART electronic insert
+■ 20 Operating keys and DIP switch on FEL60H electronic insert

-- 1 Operating key for reset password (for Bluetooth login and Maintenance user role) - 1+2 Operating keys for device reset (as-delivered state) - 2 Operating key for "Proof test" wizard (> 3 s) - 3 DIP switch for safety function, software-defined (SW, default = MAX) or permanently MIN (in the SW switch position, the MIN or MAX setting is defined by the software.
+- 1 Operating key for reset password (for Bluetooth login and Maintenanceuser role) - 1+2 Operating keys for device reset (as-delivered state) - 2 Operating key for "Proof test" wizard (> 3 s) - 3 DIP switch for safety function, software-defined (SW, default = MAX) or permanently MIN (in the SW switch position, the MIN or MAX setting is defined by the software.
 MAX is the default value.
 In the MIN switch position, the setting is permanently MIN irrespective of the software). - 4 DIP switch for locking and unlocking the device - Minimum/maximum quiescent current safety can be switched at the electronic insert - MAX = maximum safety: when the tuning fork is covered the output switches to demand mode, e.g. use for overfill protection - MIN = minimum safety: when the tuning fork is uncovered, the output switches to demand mode, e.g. use to prevent pumps from running dry